top of page

 • Nicholas Mellor

-Driving innovation through collaborative university research
+Driving innovation through amputee led, collaborative university research

 Imagine a world where everyone has access to the assistive technology (AT) they need to improve their lives.
 Unfortunately, the reality is that only a fraction of the 2.5 billion people globally who need AT have access to it, with the situation being worse in low-income countries where only 10% of people have the AT they need.
 This is where ATscale comes in, a global partnership for AT with a mission to transform people's lives by enabling an additional 500 million people to get the life-changing AT they need.

 To achieve this, there needs to be a massive innovation in both the products and systems needed to deliver and support such technology for so many people.
 That's where universities come in!
 Collaborative university research is essential for driving innovation in the prosthetics industry.
 By bringing together experts from different disciplines such as engineering, material science, and biomechanics, new approaches to old challenges can be explored.
+Better still is when it is possible to bring amputees into the design process, enabling them to be a source of ideas for development or even lead the initiative.

 Collaborative innovation in prosthetics can take many forms, from sponsoring research projects at universities to developing joint research projects with industry partners.
 By working with universities, prosthetics companies can access the latest research findings and developments, helping them to develop new materials, manufacturing techniques, and devices.
+Virtual meetings can help connect up different universities helping them to share their insights and expertise.
+In the workshop below, Alex Lewis shared his experience along with presenters from Bristol and Southampton Universities in the UK, with medical centres across Ukraine.

 Moreover, university collaboration fosters a culture of innovation within prosthetics companies.
 By working with academics and researchers, companies gain new perspectives and approaches to problem-solving and can learn from the latest research findings and developments.
 This helps to drive innovation within the company, leading to the development of new and more accessible or advanced prosthetic devices.